git-pull/website/code_explorer/django-vs-flask.rst

     :ref:`configuring-flask`

-So, *after* initializing the Python object, the configuration is then added.
+Here's an interesting one: Generally configuration isn't added until after the *after* initializing the Python object.

+You could make a function to act as a factory/bootstrapper for flask objects.
+There's nothing magical here, nothing's tying you down - it's python.
+Unlike with django, which controls initialization, a Flask project controls the minutiae the initialization process.

 Start Flask web server
 """"""""""""""""""""""